 Meet Susana Mendoza

-Susana Mendoza will be sworn in for her second term as Chicago City Clerk on May 16, 2011, becoming the first woman ever elected to the Office of the City Clerk.
-As City Clerk, she successfully transitioned 1.3 million customers away from an inefficient and archaic seasonal Chicago City Vehicle Sticker sales program dating back 105 years, plagued by tremendously long lines and guaranteed headaches, to a streamlined Year-Round-Sales program, modeled after the Illinois Secretary of State's license plate renewal program.
+Susana Mendoza will be sworn in for her second term as Chicago City Clerk on May 18, 2015.
+As the first woman ever elected to the Office of the City Clerk, she successfully transitioned 1.3 million customers away from an inefficient and archaic seasonal Chicago City Vehicle Sticker sales program dating back 105 years, plagued by tremendously long lines and guaranteed headaches, to a streamlined Year-Round-Sales program, modeled after the Illinois Secretary of State's license plate renewal program.
 This historic change resulted in better customer service at lower taxpayer cost.

 FIRST TERM AS CITY CLERK